2017/18 Taught Postgraduate Programme Catalogue

 Candidates will be required to study the following compulsory modules:

-Candidates are required to study 60 credits from the following optional modules, preferably 15 credits in semester 1 and 45 credits in semester 2:
+Candidates are required to study 60 credits from the following optional modules, preferably 15 credits in semester 1 and 45 credits in semester 2.
+Enrolment for SOEE5496M is by application only and subject to an additional fee.

 Candidates may be able to study the following module subject to timetabling restrictions.
 Students must have previous GIS expertise and must seek approval from the Programme Leader before registering.